kschuler/guide/guidelines/coding-and-transcribing.md

 ![](../static/images/processed-data-folder.png)

 ##### Setup the `production` file
-Open the participant's `production` data file in the `raw-data` folder for the experiment.
+Open the COPY you just made of the `production` data file in the `processed-data` folder for the experiment.

 ![](../static/images/transcribe-start.png)